Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Brainstorm a full list of all the objections or worries that your clients might have.
 Look back over email correspondence or remember ‘difficult’ conversations you had at shows.
 Make a distinction between trade clients and consumers. as they often worry about different things.

-Then start to identify various solutions against any of these worries, and turn them into happy clients?
+Then start to identify various solutions against any of these worries, and start turning them into happy clients.

 • Can you include an FAQ on your website or tell them how you package your work carefully?